-In the previous section I discussed protein secondary structure.
-The next level of protein structure can be described as the structural motif level, sometimes also called super-secondary structure, which is defined by the connectivity between secondary structure elements.
-We all know that in protein structures helices and strands are connected to each other and combined in many different ways.
-Although, from known protein three-dimensional structures we have learned that there is a limited number of possible ways in which secondary structure elements are combined in nature.
-Here I will show examples of some basic motifs.
-In the future you should be able to distinguish such motifs by yourself, for example by using a graphics display program, like SwissPDB viewer (Deep View).
+In protein structures helices and strands are connected to each other and combined in many different ways.
+From known protein three-dimensional structures we have learned that there is a limited number of ways by which secondary structure elements are combined.
+Here we will examine some examples.
+It is possible to learn how to distinguish different structural motifs by analyzing a protein structure using graphics display software like Chimera or Pymol.

-Probably the simplest protein structural motif is a helical bundle, shown on the schematic image below.
-Helix bundles are very common in protein structures and are very often found as separate domains within larger, multi-domain protein molecules.
+One of the simplest protein structural motifs is a helix bundle (images below shows a 4 helix and 3 helix bundles).
+Helix bundles are very common in protein structures and are very often found as separate domains within larger, multi-domain proteins.

-In the fold known as the TIM barrel fold (the name is based on the first protein where it was found, Triose phosphate IsoMerase), probably one of the most widespread type of protein folds, the strands of the β-sheet are also parallel, but the connectivity between them is made by α-helices:
+In the fold known as the TIM barrel fold (the name is based on the first protein where it was found, Triose phosphate IsoMerase), one of the most widespread type of protein folds, the strands of the β-sheet are parallel, and the connectivity between them is made by α-helices:

-The figure below shows the topology of a protein called plastocyanin, which is entirely a β–sheet protein.
-You may easily identify a Greek-key motif in this structure:
+The figure below shows the topology of a protein plastocyanin, which only contains β–structures.
+Try to identify the Greek-key motif in the structure: